exogen/JsTestDriver-helpers/README.md

 Use it in your project
 ======================
-Put `bin/` in your project root.
-You can rename it.
-Just keep in mind that by default it expects your project root to be the parent directory.
+Just put `bin/` in your project root.
+(You can rename it, just keep in mind that by default it expects your project root to be the parent directory.)

+Your JsTestDriver configuration file should also be in the project root.

 Layout
 ======